-Bartering with the Bones of their Dead tells the unique story of a tribe whose members waged a painful and sometimes bitter twenty-year struggle among themselves about whether to give up their status as a sovereign nation.
-Over one hundred federally recognized Indian tribes and bands lost their sovereignty after the Eisenhower Administration enacted a policy known as termination, which was carefully designed to end the federal-Indian relationship and to dissolve Indian identity.
+Bartering with the Bones of their Dead tells the unique story of a tribe whose members waged a painful and sometimes bitter twenty-year struggle among themselves over whether to give up their status as a sovereign nation.
+Over one hundred federally recognized Indian tribes and bands lost their sovereignty after the Eisenhower Administration enacted a policy known as termination.
 Most tribes and bands fought this policy; the Colville Confederated Tribes of north-central Washington State offer a rare example of a tribe who pursued termination.

 Mini Pow Wow and Heritage Celebration (area classrooms are invited)

 Exhibits, Teepees, Dancing, Stations for kids to adults include songs, language, storytelling and more!
 Visit HREI.org for more details

 Keep an eye open for Native American Heritage Month arts and craft classes TBA at various locations in Coeur d’Alene.
 Classes will feature an emphasis on Native American Heritage.

 Adult Book Club: The Round House by Louise Erdrich